practicalli/clojure/docs/testing/test-runners/kaocha-test-runner.md

-# Kaocha Test Runner from LambdaIsland
+# LambdaIsland Kaocha Test Runner

-[lambdaisland/kaocha](https://github.com/lambdaisland/kaocha) (cow-cha) is a comprehensive test runner that support unit testing and `clojure.spec` generative testing.
+[:fontawesome-brands-github: lambdaisland/kaocha](https://github.com/lambdaisland/kaocha) (cow-cha) is a comprehensive test runner that support unit testing and `clojure.spec` generative testing.
 Clojure and ClojureScript languages are supported.

-## A minimal starting point
+Kaocha is highly configurable via a `tests.edn` configuration file in the root of the project.

+## Clojure CLI Config

-=== "Practicalli Clojure CLI Config"
+=== ":fontawesome-brands-github: Practicalli Clojure CLI Config"

-    Install the [Practicalli Clojure CLI Config]( /clojure/clojure-cli/install/community-tools.md) configuration to call kaocha from the root directory of a project which contains `clojure.test` defined unit tests under a `test` directory structure.
+    [:fontawesome-brands-github: Practicalli Clojure CLI Config](/clojure/clojure-cli/install/community-tools.md) configuration contains aliases to run kaocha test runner, using either the `-X` or `-M` execution flag.

+    * `:test/run` - run all tests in the project, stopping on first failing test
+    * `:test/watch` - watching for file changes and run all tests in the project, stopping on first failing test
+    * `:test/env` - add supporting paths and libraries for testing projects

+    Each alias includes `:extra-paths ["test"]` to include the `test` directory on the class path, enabling Koacha test runner to find the unit test code.

 === "Alias Definition"
     Define an alias in the project or user `deps.edn` configuration.

     For CI services such as CircleCI or GitLabs, add an alias for kaocha to the project `deps.edn` file.

     !!!
-EXAMPLE "Alias definitions which stop on failed tests"
+EXAMPLE "Alias definitions for LambdaIsland/Kaocha test runner" Aliases support the `-M` (clojure.main) and `-X` (clojure.exec) [execution options with Clojure CLI](/clojure/clojure-cli/execution-options/).
     ```clojure
     :test/run
     {:extra-paths ["test"]